 Id est functionality, of institutions and property rights.
 This can be done through three indicators:

-- Actors’ perceptions of conflict, which can be operationalized through Conflict Analysis as measured through indicators including origin, frequency, nature, length, outcome, intensity, and timing.
+- Actors’ perceptions of conflict, which can be operationalized through the Conflict Analysis Model as measured through indicators including origin, frequency, nature, length, outcome, intensity, and timing.
 Hypothesis: the higher the level of perceived conflict, the lower the credibility.
-An example of its application can be found under “How is credibility related to conflict?” at the Q&A page.
+Various examples of its application can be found under “How is credibility related to conflict?” at the Q&A page.

 - Speed of institutional change, which can be operationalized through an “Institutional Archaeology”, the meticulous description of institutions over time.
 An institutional archaeology over time makes use of “multi-angulation” of different sources, qualitative and quantitative; socio-economic, legal-political, and cultural.
 This can be depicted in the figure below.
 Hypothesis: the higher the relative speed of institutional change, the lower the credibility.

-Prof. Peter Ho presents an introduction to the theory of Credibility, during a special session on the “Credibility of Informality” at the PLPR annual conference in Hong Kong, February 22, 2017.
+Prof. Peter Ho presents an introduction to the theory of Credibility, during a special session on the “Credibility of Informality” at the PLPR annual conference in Hong Kong.